Wabwi/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 I opened 2 terminals in this example, started by running my 4-to_infinity_and_beyond Bash script in terminal #0 and then moved on terminal #1 to run 5-kill_me_now.
 We can then see in terminal #0 that my process has been terminated.

 ### TASK 6
-Write a Bash script that kills 4-to_infinity_and_beyond process.
+Write a Bash script that stops 4-to_infinity_and_beyond process.

 Requirements: